Bruss – Butler Township

 Post Office: 1824 – 1839

-on the north side of Greenville – Nashville Rd along North Fork Kraut Creek between Stocksdale Rd (279) & Hillgrove – Southern Rd (T-52)
+on the north side of Greenville – Nashville Rd along North Fork Kraut Creek between Stocksdale Rd (Co Hwy 279) and Hillgrove – Southern Rd (Township Hwy T-52)

-Remnants: Chenoweth (Carnahan) Cemetery in an overgrown area about halfway between the GPS coordinates & SR 502
+Remnants: Chenoweth (Carnahan) Cemetery in an overgrown area on private property near the western bank of North Fork Kraut Creek just south of SR 502

 Delvin – Wabash Township